opencog/atomese-simd/Design-G.md

 TODO List
 ---------
-Writhing the above, the TODO list expands:
+Writing the above, the TODO list expands:
 * The ThreadJoinLink should be removed from Atomese.
 DONE.
 * Benchmark the AtomSpace layers/frame performance.
 Maybe with a variant of the `LargeZipfUTest` layout, but this time with different count